syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/290_Sumologic/README.md

     If you do not yet have a Sumo Logic account, visit the official Sumo Logic website, and click **Start free trial** to create an account.

-    **NOTE:** A free trial version of the Sumo Logic account has limited functionalities and is only available for 90 days.
+    A free trial version of the Sumo Logic account has limited functionalities and is only available for 90 days.
     {: .notice--primary}